-The trick to translate AJAX strings in WordPress is using the same functionality for AJAX loaded content as for a normal page load.
+The trick to translating AJAX strings in WordPress is using the same functionality for AJAX-loaded content as for a normal page load.

 We’re just translating the content as long as it is HTML.

 Gettext fields in AJAX request

 Gettext fields already come wrapped in translation tags from the gettext filter.
 As long as the locale is set up correctly in WordPress, we’re detecting all the strings loaded in that ajax request.

 So there’s a good chance that all those strings will appear already translated from .po files for a lot of plugins.

 By translating AJAX requests on the PHP side of things, we didn’t have to have two parsers (both PHP and JS).
-So more code reuse, less complexity and hopefully less bugs.
+So more code reuse, less complexity, and hopefully fewer bugs.

 We still have a JS DOM change listener that tracks down text changes that are not AJAX requests, but that’s a discussion for another time.
 It’s doing things a bit differently compared to the PHP parser so while we do have to manage extra code that conceptually does the same thing, it has a lot less impact on the entire experience as a whole.

 This pretty much sums it up.
-TranslatePress was designed from the get go to allow you to translate everything from the same simple interface.
-AJAX translation was a big item on our todo list and we’re really happy how it turned out.
-So start translating those AJAX driven interfaces today.
+TranslatePress was designed from the get-go to allow you to translate everything from the same simple interface.
+AJAX translation was a big item on our to-do list and we’re really happy with how it turned out.
+So start translating those AJAX-driven interfaces today.